Investing in education to develop tomorrow's talent.

 Our education programmes enable and promote exchanges between generations and cultures and between the most renowned experts and the student community.
 This is why we have established Total Campus, a platform where almost 150,000 students, professionals and members of the international education community can discover Total's careers and activities and, through competitions, project tenders and events, discuss and participate in our initiatives.
 This includes the Total Energy Summer School (TESS), which for the first time in 2016 brought together students, experts from the Group, teachers and researchers from around the world.
 The programme involved three days of workshops to debate future energy challenges in the areas of science, industry, the economy, education and social responsibility.
 Some meetings were uploaded live or pre-recorded onto the Total Campus website in order that the debates could reach a wider audience.
 We also encouraged internet users to post questions on social media to increase exchanges.

 “The four days included various activities ranging from informative lectures to fun activities and a teamwork challenge.
-It was inspiring meeting all those professionals from the energy industry and learning from their experiences, as well getting in touch with students from across the globe".
+It was inspiring meeting all those professionals from the energy industry and learning from their experiences, as well as getting in touch with students from across the globe".

 Rawan Salah from the American University of Sharjah (sponsored by Total UAE MS)